Arpita0704AD2110/Cybernexus/README.md

-# Welcome to CyberNexus- Ai Powered threat intelligence platform
+# Welcome to CyberNexus- AI-Powered Threat Intelligence Platform

-## 📚 Project Documentation & Academic Links
+## Project Documentation

 This is the **Development Repository** containing the source code and live deployment.
 For the full academic submission, including Architecture, PPT, Agile Docs, and Research, please visit the main repository: